mlaib/MFDFA/README.md

-# MFDFA
+# MFDFA : MultiFractal Detrended Fluctuation Analysis for Time Series
-Application of the MultiFractal Detrended Fluctuation Analysis (MFDFA) on Time Series
+Applies the MultiFractal Detrended Fluctuation Analysis (MFDFA) on time series.
+The package contains some suggestion plot of the MFDFA results.

-Version: 0.1.0
+Version: 1.0

 Author: Mohamed Laib, Luciano Telesca and Mikhail Kanevski